In this trail runners review, we'll look at how the Altra Lone Peak and the Topo Terraventure shoes hold up on long-distance hikes and runs.

 Personally, I wear a medium-width shoe, but my foot is on the narrower side of medium and I have a narrow heel.

-The moment I tried the Topo Terraventure, I knew it was a better fit for my narrower foot.
+The moment I tried the Topo Terraventure, I knew it was a great fit for my narrower foot.
 I still had plenty of room for my toes to wiggle, but the middle of my foot and my heel felt secure in the shoe.

 Trail Runners Gaiter Compatibility